AmpersandJS/ampersand-model/README.md

 ## Tests

 An extensive suite of tests can be run by opening `test/index.html` in a browser.
-In order to ensure compatibility with backbone to the extent possible I started with all the tests from Backbone 1.0.0 and modified them to use StrictModel.
+In order to ensure compatibility with backbone to the extent possible I started with all the tests from Backbone 1.0.0 and modified them to use HumanModel.

 ## Caveats

-- Since backbone does an `instanceof` check when adding initted models to a collection, Strict Model monkey patches the `_prepareModel` collection method to check against StrictModel instead.
+- Since backbone does an `instanceof` check when adding initted models to a collection, HumanModel monkey patches the `_prepareModel` collection method to check against HumanModel instead.
 - Still needs better docs.
 Probably a full docs site.

 ## Authors